cognitonow/studio/src/application-guide.md

 -   **Key Components:**
     -   **Tabbed Interface (`Tabs`):** Separates "Explore Queue" and "My Favourites," each within its own `Card`.
     -   **Provider Grid:** Both tabs display a grid of `ProviderCard` components.
--   **Data Functions:**
-    - `getExploreQueueProviders()`: Fetches providers the user has saved from the "Explore" stack.
-    - `getFavouriteProviders()`: Fetches providers the user has explicitly marked as a favorite.
 -   **Role-Based Views:**
     -   **Guest:** Cannot access.
 Redirected to `/auth`.
     -   **Client:** This page is exclusively for clients.